 If you want to use mobile data, you can use the data card of any European country and pay the same amount you pay in the country of origin.
 So, if you have data in Portugal, you have data in Austria and the rest of the EU.

 Cleaning / Pollution in Austria

-On the other hand, in rural areas and in parks, everything is exceptionally clean.
-Nothing to point out here, on the contrary, it is often an example to follow.
+On the other hand, in rural areas and parks, everything is exceptionally clean.
+Nothing to point out here.
+On the contrary, it is often an example to follow.

 #48 Power outlets in Austria are of type C and F, with a voltage of 230V and a frequency of 50 Hz, similar to the rest of Europe.
-Thus, those traveling from Europe do not need any adapter.
-If you come from countries with other outlets we suggest this power adapter.
+Thus, those traveling from Europe do not need any adapters.
+If you come from countries with other outlets, we suggest this power adapter.

 Documentation for traveling to Austria

 #49 As Austria is part of the Schengen area, EU citizens do not need any special documents to travel to Austria.
 All you need is a valid identification document, which can be a citizen’s card or passport, and a driving license if you want to drive.

 Otherwise, click here for more information on how to enter Austria and the Schengen Zone and which nationalities need a Visa.

 Austria Travel Guide